Lightstreamer/helm-charts/DEPLOYMENT.md

    ...
    ```

-See the [License settings](README.md#license) section of the _Lightstreamer Helm Chart specification_ for additional configuration options.
+See the [License settings](README.md#license) section of the _Lightstreamer Helm Chart specification_ for additional license configuration options.

 ### Server Socket